Cooking With Bliss

 Notes

-• For this recipe, the temperature of your grill should not go above 325 degrees as going above this temperature will cause your roast to cook too fast and you may not end up with fork tender meat.
+3. For this grilled chuck roast recipe, the temperature of your grill should not go above 325 degrees.
+Going above this temperature will cause your roast to cook too fast and you may not end up with fork tender meat.

-• Before removing your roast from the foil, test with a fork to see if you can cut through it with a fork if not continue to let it cook low and slow.
+4. Before removing your roast from the foil, test with a fork to see if you can cut through it, if not continue to let it cook low and slow.

-• Chuck roast makes create leftovers, and I recommend that you cook at least 2, so you do not have to think about lunch or dinner the next day.
-I made 2 on this particular day.
+9. Chuck roast makes great leftovers which is why I recommend that you cook at least 2.
+By doing this, you do not have to think about lunch or dinner the next day.

 Nutrition